-The Goal.
-We have one simple goal: to offer you a tool that will help you create an opportunity to talk about race and injustice in ways that bring us to the God of the Bible, who is the God of inclusion and justice for all.
+THE GOAL.
+We have one simple goal: to offer you an opportunity to talk about race and injustice in ways that bring us to the God of the Bible, who is the God of justice and flourishing for all.
 And He has called us to "make disciples of all nations" (Matt.
 28:19-20).
 How we respond to this issue can greatly impact our fruitfulness as disciplemakers.

-The Tool.
-"Conversations on Race and God's Heart for Justice" consists of seven 60-90-minute sessions that you could use in person or virtually.
-It is not drawn from the three waves of Cultural Development training, either.
-It's a brand-new tool designed with you and your ministry participants in mind.
+THE TOOL.
+Cultural Journey: Table Talk consists of seven 60-90 minute sessions that you could use in person or virtually.
 No participant preparation is required.
 In each session you can expect to:

-- 1. WATCH a short, thought-provoking video featuring well-known Christians Emmanuel Acho (former NFL linebacker) and Phil Vischer, whose videos are trending well.
-Their views are their own and helpful for starting conversations, but they don't necessarily represent the view of The Navigators. - 2.
+- 1. WATCH one or more short, thought-provoking videos featuring men and women ministering with the Navigators.
+They certainly do not speak for or try to represent all Black people or all White people or all Navigators or any other people-only themselves (and their views do not necessarily reflect the views of the Navigators as an organization).
+By putting themselves out there in a conversational way, they provide a short, down-to-earth springboard for all of us to talk and listen in ways that lead to the Scriptures. - 2.
 JOIN an engaging dialogue to clarify topics raised in the videos, ask questions, and process how these things impact you and others. - 3.
-EXPOSE some things you may have been blind to or haven't wanted to see. - 4.
-EXPLORE a few key Scripture passages to help us look at the issues through the lens of the gospel and God's Kingdom. - 5 BE ENCOURAGED and BE CONFRONTED, wherever you are today, to take a few concrete steps including Understanding ...
+LEARN some important terms. - 4.
+EXPOSE some things you may have been blind to or haven't wanted to see. - 5.
+EXPLORE a few key Scripture passages to help you look at the issues through the lens of the gospel and God's Kingdom.
+We have quoted from several translations.
+Feel free to use your preferred translation if you want to. - 6.
+BE ENCOURAGED and BE CONFRONTED, wherever you are today, to take a few concrete steps including Understanding ...
 Acknowledging ...
 Grieving ...
 Repenting ...
-Taking Action. - 6.
+Taking Action. - 7.
 BE UNCOMFORTABLE.
 It's OK because Jesus regularly made people uncomfortable-especially His own disciples.
 Discipleship doesn't happen without discomfort.